Sathya4683/QuizLang/README.md

 To run the application, you'll need the following:

 - **Python 3.7 or higher**: Ensure you're using Python 3.7 or higher.
 - **Google Gemini API Key**: You’ll need a Google Gemini API key to use the model.
-You can obtain this from [Google Cloud's Gemini](https://cloud.google.com/genai).
+You can obtain this from [here](https://aistudio.google.com/prompts/new_chat).

 ## Setup Instructions